 What are visitor management systems?

 The question to ask then is: what do they do if that happens?
-Are there clear directions (i.e. do they sheepishly approach the receptionist for a visitor card or bypass that entirely and log their details onto a cloud-based system)?
+Are there clear directions (i.e. do they sheepishly approach the receptionist for a visitor card or bypass and log their details onto a cloud-based system)?
 Visitors come and go, and there’s no better prepared organisation than the one ready for them.

 A visitor management system is a customisable flow that organisations follow to keep track of the people visiting their property.
 This flow usually includes collecting each visitor’s personal details, who they are visiting and the purpose of their visit.
-Of course, you can tailor the specifics to your business’s nature – that’s where the value of visitor management systems can really skyrocket.
+Of course, you can tailor the specifics to your business’s nature.
+That’s where the value of visitor management systems can really skyrocket.

 How a visitor management system can benefit you: The visitor experience